Skip to main content

 How to check BGS clay risk by postcode

 The British Geological Survey publishes shrink-swell susceptibility data for the UK.
 Postcode-level lookups are available through the BGS GeoIndex and through commercial environmental searches.
+For an instant postcode-level BGS clay and geology summary, use our subsidence risk postcode checker, then confirm the detail with your conveyancer's environmental search.

 1. 1Open the BGS GeoIndex at bgs.ac.uk/map-viewers/geoindex-onshore and zoom to the postcode.
 Toggle the "Shrink-Swell" layer.